post04/spotify-presence-tracker/README.md

 - [ ] Add a command to get the leaderboard of another user, using user id.
 - [ ] Change the database storage to sql from json
+- [ ] Add my command handler so it's easier to read.